vanzonr/modbash/README.md

+# MODBASH

+Modifications of the behaviour of the bash command line, plus a few others

-# Directory manipulation
+## Directory manipulation

-## Making cd correct a filename into the directory it contains
+### Making cd correct a filename into the directory it contains
-## Making cd use popd/pushd

 `source modcorrectcd`

+### Making cd use popd/pushd
+`source modcorrectcd`

-## nd: New directory and change to it
+### nd: New directory and change to it
 `source modnewdir`

-# Command line
+## Command line

-## Making tab-completion correct the case of a filename or directory
+### Making tab-completion correct the case of a filename or directory
 `source modtabcase`

-# X server settings
+## X server settings

-## Make Ctrl-Alt-Backspace terminate the X server
+### Make Ctrl-Alt-Backspace terminate the X server
 `source modctrlaltbksp`

+## Git

-## Better git
+### Better git and additional git-related commands

 `source modgit`

-then:
+Redefines `git` command to alway mark a directory as safe before proceeding with the actual git command

+Furthermore defines:

-`git`: marks directory as safe and then proceeds `gitwsup`: give summary of the branch and tracked files
+`gitwsup`: give summary of the branch and tracked files

+`gitwhich`: finds the .git directory

-also `gitwhich` to find the .git directory, and `gitmksafe` to mark the repo safe.
+`gitmksafe` marks the repo safe.